alshawah/Smart-Delivery-Robot/README.md

 ## Repository Structure

+Smart-Delivery-Robot/
-Smart-Delivery-Robot/ ├── task1.py # Define grid size and generate delivery points ├── task2.py # Define the Smart Delivery Robot and its movement/delivery functions ├── task3.py # Run the agent (autonomous navigation) ├── advanced_task1.py # Enhanced environment with obstacles, no-entry zones, and one-way streets ├── advanced_task2.py # A* pathfinding and optimization for navigation ├── SmartDeliveryRobot.ipynb # Full interactive notebook with all code and commentary ├── Report.pdf # Final report detailing the project and design decisions ├── README.md # This file └── (Additional Diagrams/Video Files)
+├── task1.py                     # Define grid size and generate delivery points ├── task2.py                     # Define the Smart Delivery Robot and its movement/delivery functions
+├── task3.py                     # Run the agent (autonomous navigation)
+├── advanced_task1.py            # Enhanced environment with obstacles, no-entry zones, and one-way streets ├── advanced_task2.py            # A* pathfinding and optimization for navigation ├── SmartDeliveryRobot.ipynb     # Full interactive notebook with all code and commentary ├── Report.pdf                   # Final report detailing the project and design decisions └── README.md                    # This file

 ---